Helena Bonham Carter: Worldwide recognition (2000s–present)

-In 2012, she appeared as the eccentric, jilted bride Miss Havisham—one of the most potent figures in Victorian gothic fiction—in Mike Newell's adaptation of the Charles Dickens novel Great Expectations.
+In 2012, Bonham Carter appeared as the eccentric, jilted bride Miss Havisham—one of the most potent figures in Victorian gothic fiction—in Mike Newell's adaptation of the Charles Dickens novel Great Expectations.
 In April 2012, she appeared in Rufus Wainwright's music video for his single "Out of the Game", featured on the album of the same name.
-She co-starred in a film adaptation of the musical Les Misérables, released in 2012.
+Bonham Carter co-starred in a film adaptation of the musical Les Misérables, which was released in 2012.
 She played the role of Madame Thénardier.

-She also appeared in a short film directed by Roman Polanski for the clothing brand Prada.
+Bonham Carter also appeared in a short film directed by Roman Polanski for the clothing brand Prada.
 The short was entitled A Therapy and she appeared as a patient of Ben Kingsley's therapist.

 In 2013, Bonham Carter appeared in The Young and Prodigious T.S.
 Spivet, an adaptation of Reif Larsen's book The Selected Works of T.S.
 Spivet.

-In 2013, she played Red Harrington, a peg-legged brothel madam, who assists Reid and Tonto in locating Cavendish, in the movie The Lone Ranger.
-Also that year, Bonham Carter narrated poetry for The Love Book App, an interactive anthology of love literature developed by Allie Byrne Esiri.
-Also in 2013, Bonham Carter appeared as Elizabeth Taylor, alongside Dominic West as Richard Burton, in BBC4's Burton & Taylor, which premiered at the 2013 Hamptons International Film Festival.
+That same year, she played Red Harrington, a peg-legged brothel madam, who assists Reid and Tonto in locating Cavendish, in the movie The Lone Ranger, while also narrating poetry for The Love Book App, an interactive anthology of love literature developed by Allie Byrne Esiri.
+Bonham Carter also appeared as Elizabeth Taylor, alongside Dominic West as Richard Burton, in BBC4's Burton & Taylor, which premiered at the 2013 Hamptons International Film Festival.
 She played the Fairy Godmother in the 2015 live-action re-imagining of Walt Disney's Cinderella.

 In 2016, Bonham Carter reprised her role of the Red Queen in Alice Through the Looking Glass.
 In June 2018, she starred in a spin-off of the Ocean's Eleven trilogy, titled Ocean's 8, alongside Sandra Bullock, Cate Blanchett, Anne Hathaway, and Sarah Paulson.
-She plays an older Princess Margaret—whom Bonham Carter knew in person through her uncle Mark—for the Netflix series The Crown, replacing Vanessa Kirby, who played a younger version for the first two seasons.
-Her performance earned her nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film, the British Academy Television Award for Best Supporting Actress, the Critics' Choice Television Award for Best Supporting Actress in a Drama Series and the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Drama Series.
-She was also a part of the ensemble cast that won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series in 2019 and 2020.
+Bonham Carter plays an older Princess Margaret—whom Bonham Carter knew in person through her uncle Mark—for the Netflix series The Crown, replacing Vanessa Kirby, who played a younger version for the first two seasons.
+Bonham Carter's performance earned her nominations for the Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series, the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film, the British Academy Television Award for Best Supporting Actress, the Critics' Choice Television Award for Best Supporting Actress in a Drama Series and the Actor Award for Outstanding Performance by a Female Actor in a Drama Series.
+She was also a part of the ensemble cast that won the Actor Award for Outstanding Performance by an Ensemble in a Drama Series in 2019 and 2020.
 In 2020, Bonham Carter starred as Eudoria Holmes in the Netflix film Enola Holmes, which is based on the Sherlock Holmes adaptation, The Enola Holmes Mysteries.
+She played Margaret Gore in the 2024 film Four Letters of Love.